Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig53.png
    :alt: Images & Snapshots – Images

+.. sidebar:: **Note:**

+   The list **Volume Snapshots** contains snapshots that cannot be used as a boot source.

 4. The **Launch Instance** pop-up window will appear.
 5. Follow the steps described in chapter 9.1 Launch an Instance from the Dashboard on how to launch an instance.

-.. sidebar:: **Note:**

-   The fields **Instance Boot Source** and **Instance Snapshot** are pre-populated with the chosen Image information.

-.. sidebar:: **Note:**

-   The list **Volume Snapshots** contains snapshots that cannot be used as a boot source.

 .. image:: _static/gettingstarted/fig54.png
    :alt: Launch Instance – Details – Boot from Snapshot